Overview

 What are the contribution limits for Ohio Supreme Court elections?

 Individuals and organizations (including corporations) can make campaign contributions to judicial candidates, just like they can to any other candidates.
-Contribution limits for candidates for justice are $7,500 from individuals and organizations.
+If a candidate for the Ohio Supreme Court faces a primary challenge, the contributions from individuals, PACs, and organizations are limited to $4,100.
+For the general election, contribution limits for candidates for justice are $7,500 from individuals and organizations.
 Total direct contributions are expected to add up to millions in this year’s Ohio Supreme Court races.
 And that does not even include the “independent expenditure” money spent by outside groups on advertising for or against judicial candidates.
 Learn more about how to follow the money and figure out who is trying to influence your vote, and why.

-Even with the new ballot format, judicial candidates are still forbidden to say much of anything when they campaign, which means that who is behind the expected dark money ads will take in greater importance.
+Even with the new ballot format, judicial candidates are still forbidden to make promises when they campaign and they often choose to say little.
+This means that political spending and dark money ads can take on greater importance.

 Why We Should Care